TollyH/photon_bot/README.md

 ## Installation

-**Note: It is recommended that you do not try to use this framework until pycord fully releases their support for Application Commands.
-For this reason, pycord has temporarily been excluded from the `requirements.txt` file and must be installed from GitHub manually.**

 **Python 3.8 or greater and a MySQL/MariaDB server are required.**

 - Clone this repository with `git clone https://github.com/TollyH/photon_bot.git`, or by using the download button above